thingsboard/thingsboard.github.io/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

         title: 'Click on the "Manage dashboard states" icon in the upper-left corner;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-building-and-office-states-3-pe.png
-        title: 'In the dialog that opens, you&#39;ll see the default state.
+        title: 'In the dialog box that opens, you will see one state - Building, where we are currently located.
 Click the "plus" icon to add a new state;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-building-and-office-states-4-pe.png
         title: 'Use <b>${entityName}</b> as the name of the dashboard state.
 This way, during the action, you will transition to a state named after the entity involved in the action.
 Also change the state ID to <b>"building"</b>.
-Click "Add";'
+Click "Add".'

-    6:
+adding-office-state:
+    0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-building-and-office-states-5-pe.png
-        title: 'Repeat the process to add an "office" state.
-Click the "plus" icon again;'
+        title: 'Click the "plus" icon again;'
-    7:
+    1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-building-and-office-states-6-pe.png
         title: 'Again, use <b>${entityName}</b> as the name of the dashboard state.
 Change the state ID to <b>"office"</b>.
 Click "Add";'
-    8:
+    2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-building-and-office-states-7-pe.png
         title: 'You will now see a list that includes the root state and the newly created ones.
 Once both states are added, click "Save" to apply your changes.'